Week 12: Euripides (484 - 407/6 B.C.)

 - The Bacchae of Euripides.

 - [Any other Euripides play that catches your attention (optional).]

 If the plays of Sophocles leave any doubts about the character and intent of the gods, the Bacchae (sometimes the Bacchantes) of Euripides does not: it is one of the author’s most famous plays, and if it were to be filmed today, it would doubtless be considered a horror movie.
 It expresses a bleak, appalling attitude that the disastrous end of the Peloponnesian War can only partially explain.

 Don’t read this one too late at night: if it doesn’t give you bad dreams, it’s because you haven’t been paying attention.
 I would like you to look specifically at characterization, bearing in mind some of the things we discussed after reading Auerbach.
 What does Euripides do to bring these characters alive in a particular way?
 Do they seem to be individuals?
 How do they compare with the characters in Aeschylus’ and Sophocles’ plays?
 Are they mouthpieces for positions, or are they instead three-dimensional people?

-The Bacchae is available in your Ten Greek Plays volume.
+The Bacchae is available in your Ten Greek Plays or The Greek Plays volume.

-The Helen is not in your collection of Ten Greek Plays.
-You will have to get it either at the Perseus site (with all its piecemeal paging) or in the somewhat easier to read translation in the Classics Pages site, or through a bookstore or a library.
+The Helen is not in Ten Greek Plays, but it is available in The Greek Plays.
+If you don’t have the latter volume, you will have to get the play either at the Perseus site (with all its piecemeal paging) or in the somewhat easier to read translation in the Internet Classics Archive site, or through a bookstore or a library.
 The Helen is relatively hard to find in even a moderate-sized bookstore: it would really take a pretty large one to stock this regularly.
-Many libraries will also not have it separately, but most should have it in some collected edition of Greek drama.
+Many public libraries will also not have it separately, but most should have it in some collected edition of Greek drama.

 Contents of this page © Copyright 2001, 2003, 2006, 2010 by Bruce A. McMenomy.